Frequently asked questions:Excess cortisol and testing

 Collapse

-According to the Endocrine Society Clinical Practice Guideline, a cortisol level greater than 1.8 μg/dL after a single dose of dexamethasone is considered a positive test.
+According to the Endocrine Society Clinical Practice Guideline, a cortisol level greater than 1.8 μg/dL after a 1 mg dose of dexamethasone is considered a positive test.

 Learn more about administering a DST.